 Incorporated as a non-profit organization, the Greater Buffalo Sports Hall of Fame group began meeting regularly in 1991, putting together plans for an inaugural induction dinner, creating a nomination form, distributing them to Western New York sports fans, tabulating results and announcing the first class of 11.

-With the induction of the Class of 2014, the 24th class to be inducted into the Hall of Fame since its inception in 1991, the total membership is 279.
+With the induction of the Class of 2015, the 25th class to be inducted into the Hall of Fame since its inception in 1991, the total membership will reach 291.
 This community’s sports hall of fame is one of our nation’s most unique since its scope is all encompassing.
 Our honorees live, have lived and worked in Western New York.
 They are men and women who have contributed to the welfare of sports in Greater Buffalo by performance, time, effort and/or financial support whether that sport be amateur or professional.

-The public is welcome to visit the Greater Buffalo Sports Hall of Fame’s exhibit, located in the pavilion area of the First Niagara Center (formerly HSBC Arena), just outside the Sabres Store.
-Memorabilia, photos and information, are displayed in honor of these great men and women who have left their mark in sports.
+The public is welcome to visit the Greater Buffalo Sports Hall of Fame’s exhibit, located in the pavilion area of the First Niagara Center just outside the Sabres Store.
+Memorabilia, photos and information, are displayed in honor of the men and women who have left their mark in sports.